 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s term is oppositional defiant disorder, which was suggested by Josh of Recovering Porn Addict.
+This week’s term is oppositional defiant disorder.

 Oppositional defiant disorder (ODD) is typically diagnosed by the early elementary school years.
 In the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), diagnosis requires at least six months of symptoms resulting in impaired functioning and/or distress for either the individual or those around them.
-The symptoms are divided into three categories, and to count towards diagnosis these symptoms can’t be solely directed at a sibling:
+The symptoms are divided into three categories, and to count towards diagnosis, the symptoms can’t be solely directed at a sibling:

 - argumentative/defiant behaviour: refuses to follow rules/directions, deliberately annoys others, blames others for own mistakes